-- Starbucks steamers are hot, milk-based drinks that are made with 2% reduced-fat milk and are steamed to approximately 160˚F. Steamers do not contain coffee and are essentially the same thing as a latte without espresso.
+- Starbucks steamers are hot, milk-based drinks made with 2% reduced-fat milk that’s steamed to about 160˚F. Steamers do not contain coffee and are essentially the same thing as a latte without espresso.

 - The regular Starbucks menu features two steamers: plain steamed milk and Vanilla Crème.